Cassidy on Trump and the GOP: 'If we idolize one person, we will lose' - KION546

 Trump will deliver a Sunday afternoon speech — one in which he is expected to continue to falsely claim that the presidential election was stolen — that will mark his first public comments since leaving the White House.

+Illinois Rep. Adam Kinzinger, one of 10 House Republicans who voted in January to impeach Trump, said Sunday the GOP is not united and that he expects the former President will use fear as a motivator for votes during the CPAC speech.

+“We may be united in some areas … I think in terms of what is our vision for the future, certainly not united,” Kinzinger told CBS’ Margaret Brennan.
+“To win a narrative in a party, you have to present a competing alternative narrative when you only hear from Donald Trump.
+And when people walk around in fear of his tweets or his comments or they use his fear to peddle, win reelection, of course he is going to motivate people.”

-Asked by Bash if he would support Trump if he were the GOP nominee in 2024, Cassidy responded that he doesn’t think Trump will be the nominee, bringing up his age — he would be 78 in 2024 — and the priorities of voters.
+Asked on “State of the Union” by Bash if he would support Trump if he were the GOP nominee in 2024, Cassidy responded that he doesn’t think Trump will be the nominee, bringing up his age — he would be 78 in 2024 — and the priorities of voters.

 “I don’t think he’ll be our nominee for the reasons we said,” Cassidy said.